mvalipour/mvalipour.github.io/_posts/2015-05-30-identityserver3-json-response-mode.md

     }
 ```

-**IMPORTANT Note**: It is very crucial to use SSL (https) for all domains to avoid any man-in-the-middle attack -- altering the Origin header.
-It is not possible for any malicious javascript to alter `origin` header.
-However to make things even safer, we use CORS headers to allow only certain domains on `Access-Control-Allow-Origin` -- which is outside of the scopes of this article.
+**IMPORTANT Note**: It is very crucial to use SSL (https) for all domains to avoid any man-in-the-middle attack -- sitting on transport layer (TCP) or below, altering the `Origin` header.
+That should give us enough protection, given it is not possible for any malicious javascript to alter `origin` header on user's browser.
+But to make things even safer, we use CORS headers to allow only certain domains on `Access-Control-Allow-Origin` header -- this is outside of the scopes of this article.

 Finally we handle the json response: